cjmeeks/elm-calendar/README.md

 ```

 ## Description
-An elm package for an calendar that has additional features such as:
+WIP elm package for an calendar that has additional features such as:
 * Reordering content
 * Custom Content In each day frame
 * Barebones css so that user can customize everything